EverwareSW/laravel-fortify-sanctum/README.md

 ## Bam!
 You're done, no custom routes required.

+# Testing
+If you want your Feature tests to use Sanctum access tokens as auth (if that's what you use for your APIs auth, you should strive to have your tests be as similar to production as possible), you can add `use SetUpStatelessAuth` to your TestCase class or your feature test class(es) (for pest feature test files add `uses(SetUpStatelessAuth::class);`)
+and add the import `use Everware\LaravelFortifySanctum\Tests\Concerns\SetUpStatelessAuth;` at the top of the file.
+Now, when you call `$this->actingAs($user)` in your tests, it will create and use Sanctum access tokens instead of session cookies*.
+\* Laravel doesn't originally use actual cookies when running `actingAs()` but rather sets that user on a singleton Auth guard.

 # Troubleshooting
 Make sure no Laravel Breeze or Starter Kit auth routes conflict with the Fortify routes.
+Make sure your User model implements trait `use HasApiTokens` (and `use TwoFactorAuthenticatable` if you want 2FA) as per [Sanctum's requirements](https://laravel.com/docs/12.x/sanctum#issuing-api-tokens).

 # Flowchart
 How Laravel Fortify works in combination with Laravel Sanctum is quite complex, so I've created a model which visualizes the main parts of the combined architecture: